nju33/tirashi-observer-bot/README.md

 └── README.md
 ```

 This project doesn't actually have such as `.clasp.json`.
-That's because, It doesn't exist that the way to hide a secret values.
+That's because It doesn't exist that way to hide secret values.

-As a solution of this, actually in my local, mounting `/projects/tirashi-observer-bot/`.
-Then all of files in the bellow here is synced with one from cloud storage.
+As a solution to this, actually in my local, mounting `/projects/tirashi-observer-bot/` with my cloud storage.
+Then all of the files below here are synced with one from the cloud storage.
 (In short, such as `.clasp.json` exists on the cloud storage)

 ## Preparing Workspace